Free Online Hearing Test —How Old Are Your Ears?

 Follow the 60/60 Rule

 Keep headphone volume below 60% of maximum, and limit continuous listening to 60-minute sessions.
 This simple habit prevents the most common source of preventable hearing damage.
+A quick hearing check after extended listening sessions is always a good idea.

 2